-SNU DEAL students must take no less than 30 credit hours of SNU doctoral-level research and dissertation courses (up to 27 hours of transfer credit are possible upon approval only).
+SNU DEAL students must take no fewer than 30 credit hours of SNU doctoral-level research courses (up to 27 hours of transfer credit are possible upon approval only).
 The following considerations are applied when determining transfer credit possibilities:

-- Transcripts are evaluated on an individual basis and the DEAL Program Director approves courses that are closely aligned with existing DEAL courses. - Transfer credit is allowed for doctoral-level courses and may not come from a conferred master's degree. - No course credit may be transferred unless the grade received was at least a "B" from a regionally accredited university.
+- Transcripts are evaluated on an individual basis and the DEAL Program Director approves courses that are closely aligned with existing DEAL courses. - Transfer credit is allowed for doctoral-level courses but may not come from a conferred master's degree. - No course credit may be transferred unless the grade received was at least a "B" from a regionally-accredited university.
+Program directors will advise applicants regarding degrees earned from nationally-accredited institutions.

-- All coursework transferred towards a degree to substitute for specific coursework must be no more than ten years old from the time the coursework was completed from a regionally accredited university (including SNU). - Correspondence and nonstandard courses (e.g., MOOC, Bootcamps) are not eligible for transfer unless they are associated with a regionally accredited university and clearly transcripted.
+- All coursework transferred towards a degree to substitute for specific coursework must be no more than ten years old from the time the coursework was completed from a regionallyaccredited university (including SNU). - Correspondence and nonstandard courses (e.g., MOOC, Boot Camps) are not eligible for transfer unless they are associated with a regionally-accredited university and clearly transcripted.